wubrg/fantasy_sports/football/policies_and_procedures.md

 ### Polls

-Every week, the Poll Master comes up with a new, fun poll for the league to take.
+Every week, the League Manager comes up with a new, fun poll for the league to take.
 The poll can be about anything and is mandatory for all league members to participate in.
-The poll will be posted on the League [Home Page][espn].
+The poll will be posted in Discord.

 ### Side Pots

 Many in the league wish to raise the stakes of the league.
 Rather than increase league dues across the board, owners may participate in any number of side pots.
 Side pots may be over a particular game, over a weekend of games, or even the entire fantasy football season, but they **must always pertain to the league and to nothing else**.

+Side Pots will be posted in the appropriately named discord channel and members will reply to the side pot message with their intention to participate.

 -   Side pots are bets amongst willing owners.
 -   Each owner in a side pot will contribute the same amount to the side pot.